Update - September 24th 2019:

 To set up your YubiKey to unlock your Windows 10 system follow these instructions.

 Microsoft Windows 10 Home, Pro, or Enterprise edition.

 Anniversary Edition (Version 1607 required with build 14393.321 or later).

 TIP: To verify the version of Windows you are running, press the Windows key, then type r, select Run, and type winver.
 The About Windows dialog box. displays information on the version and build number of Windows 10.

-CCID mode enabled on the YubiKey (see below).
+CCID mode enabled on the YubiKey.
+See Enabling or Disabling Connection Interfaces.

 Your local security policy set to allow companion devices for secondary authentication (see below).

 A PIN set (under sign-in options) for the user on the system who will be using the YubiKey (required).